-We spent a long day on the Borrowdale Fells the next day followed by yet another paper in the evening (upland environment and maps).
+We spent a long day on the Borrowdale Fells the next day followed by yet another paper in the evening.
 Our final day that first weekend was spent demonstrating security on steep ground, using belays and confidence ropes.
 We’d been put through our paces – it was a full-on weekend – but after our individual debriefs I think we all came away thinking we still had a lot more work to do to demonstrate our leadership, navigational and rope skills so we were much more confident and slick.
 Luckily, we had a fortnight to get out and do some more practice.

 For our final assessment weekend we met up at Honister Slate Mine again but this time ‘on expedition’ and carrying full packs.
 Just as my training weekends had been a ‘game of two halfs’ (benign weather conditions the first weekend followed by floods the next) so the assessment weekends fitted the same pattern.
 This time we arrived in the Lakes with gale force winds and heavy showers forecast.